C. B. Cebulski

 Chester Bror Cebulski (/səˈbʌlski/) is an American writer and editor for Marvel Comics, known for his work on titles such as Marvel Fairy Tales.
-As of November 2017, he holds the position of editor-in-chief.
+He was the editor-in-chief of Marvel Comics, a position he held from November 2017 to July 2026.

 Early life

 Chester Bror Cebulski is of Polish descent.
 Since he was 20 years old, C. B. Cebulski has lived off and on in Japan, where members of his family reside.

 Career

 1990s–2000s

 Cebulski's early career included working as a translator and a freelance writer.

 Cebulski started his comics career in 1997 editing manga for Central Park Media in New York City, bringing titles such as Record of Lodoss War, Slayers, Plastic Little, Geobreeders, Nadesico, and Kia Asamiya's Dark Angel to U.S. audiences.
 Cebulski remained with Central Park Media until 2001, after which he worked briefly as freelance editor on books such as Jay Faerber's Noble Causes.
+He did translation work on the anime Boogiepop Phantom and Assemble Insert, both distributed by Right Stuf in 2001.

 In the early 2000s, Cebulski did his first work at Marvel Comics, assisting Associate Editor Brian Smith as a consultant on the Marvel Mangaverse, a line of books that reimagined classic Marvel heroes like Spider-Man and the X-Men in the style of manga (Japanese comics).
 In January 2002, he was hired full time as an Associate Editor under Ralph Macchio, in part because of his fluency in Japanese and his ability to recruit top artists from Japan to work for Marvel.
 As he rose through the ranks, he oversaw the launch of titles such as Runaways, Wolverine: Snikt, and NYX.